PdxCodeGuild/Full-Stack-Day-Class/notes/course-requirements.md

 The goal of this class is to become a proficient developer;
 the only way to demonstrate that is to actually submit working programs.

+#### Advanced Practice

+Almost every practice problem will have **advanced requirements** written out you can complete for a distinguished solution.
+They are _bonus_, more difficult extensions of the practice problem.
+**Do not work on them until you are done with the basic version.**

+Advanced requirements sometimes require you to go beyond the taught class material at the present time to complete them.
+**Super advanced requirements** always do and often times will require independent research.

 ### 3. Capstone

 Your are required to turn in a satisfactory **capstone proposal and project**.